Thai Sticky Chicken Fingers are a crunchy, sticky, and irresistible recipe for any occasion. Absolutely addicting!

-After the resting period, spray the tops of the chicken strips with nonstick spray or olive oil then bake at 425 degrees for 10 minutes.
-Flip the strips then spray again, and then place back into the oven, flipping and rotating the baking sheets to ensure even cooking.
+After the resting period, spray the tops of the chicken strips with nonstick spray or olive oil then bake for 10 minutes at 425 degrees.
+Turn the strips over, spray the tops with nonstick spray, then place back into the oven, flipping and rotating the baking sheets to ensure even cooking.
 Bake for 7-9 more minutes or until the chicken fingers are golden brown and cooked through.

-Meanwhile, get the sticky Thai sauce cookin’!
-To a saucepan add 1/2 cup each sweet chili sauce and water, 1/4 cup each brown sugar and gluten-free Tamari or soy sauce, 2 Tablespoons each rice vinegar and lime juice, 1/2 teaspoon ground ginger, 1/4 teaspoon red chili pepper flakes, and 1 microplaned or minced garlic clove (and a partridge in a pear tree.)
+Meanwhile, get the sticky Thai sauce cooking!
+To a saucepan add 1/2 cup each sweet chili sauce and water, 1/4 cup each brown sugar and gluten-free Tamari, 2 Tablespoons each rice vinegar and lime juice, 1/2 teaspoon ground ginger, 1/4 teaspoon red chili pepper flakes, and 1 microplaned or minced garlic clove (and a partridge in a pear tree.)
 Honestly it sounds like a lot of ingredients but I had 99% of them already on hand.
 Bring the sauce to a boil then reduce the heat to medium and simmer until slightly thickened and reduced, 5-6 minutes.

 Ok I have to show you the sweet chili sauce I used.
 I found this in the health food section at the grocery store and it is sooooo good!
 Frank’s also has a version but this is the most homemade-tasting sweet chili sauce I’ve ever had.
 Definitely not tooth-achingly sweet like some other bottles I’ve tried!

-Transfer the chicken fingers to a platter then sprinkle with more sliced almonds and 1/4 cup chopped cilantro, and then feast!
+Transfer the chicken fingers to a platter then sprinkle with more sliced almonds and chopped cilantro for freshness and color, then feast!